 Scale your applications

 To meet the demand of your customers, you can increase the number of the backend servers at any time to scale your applications.
-Integrated with Auto Scaling, your applications can always be extensible if one of your backend server exceeds the preconfigured threshold.
+SLB is applicable to various web servers and application servers.

 Protect your applications from single point of failures